MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/userguide/working_with_containers.md

 Get-ContainerImage

 # Rinse and repeat!
 Make another container based on the new image.
-$container2 = New-Container -Name "MySecondContainer" -ContainerImage $image1 -SwitchName "CNet"
+$container2 = New-Container -Name "MySecondContainer" -ContainerImage $image1 -SwitchName "Virtual Switch"

 # (If you like, you can start the second container and verify that the new file
 # "\Test\hello.txt" is there as expected.)